 So you’re considering converting your garage into a relaxing space as an addition to your house?
 Many people are doing so as it’s not only a fun and exciting project, but can add a great amount of character to your home.
-Of course a project like this requires a good deal of preparation.
-Though we can’t turn you into the consummate handyman, we can help you be ready to complete the conversion by making sure you’re aware of all of your garage air conditioner options.
+Of course a project like this requires thorough preparation.
+Though we can’t turn you into the ultimate handyman, we can help you be ready to complete the conversion by making sure you’re aware of all of your garage air conditioner options.

 Besides the fun stuff for the game room or man cave you might be building, you need to make sure that you plan for an air conditioner as one of your highest priorities.
-Without it, your new room will be a lot less pleasant to be in during warmer months.
+Without it, your new room can be a lot less pleasant to be in during summer.
 There are three options to think about when determining what kind of air conditioner is best for your converted garage.

 - You can connect an existing air duct from your house to the walls of your garage.
 This will only work if the garage and the home are connected and have a nearby duct that can be connected to your garage.
-This is definitely a job for someone with the proper knowledge, so consult with an expert from Bryant Heating & Cooling Service Experts to find out if this is the right option for you.
+This is definitely a job for someone with the proper know-how, so consult with a technician from Bryant Heating & Cooling Service Experts to find out if this is the right option for you.

 - Install a ductless air conditioner, also known as a mini-split system.
 This type of air conditioner works on its own condenser that sits right outside the garage.
 The indoor AC mounts to the wall near the ceiling.
-A mini-split system is also a unique kind of packaged HVAC system, which permits you to get an air conditioning system that can handle your heating needs in the winter months as well.
+A mini-split system is also a type of packaged HVAC system, which permits you to get an air conditioning system that can handle your heating needs in the cold months as well.

 - Purchase a window air conditioner.
-If connecting an existing duct is not a possibility and there isn’t that much space to cool, this could be a good solution.
-However, there are some downsides to this method.
+If connecting an existing duct is not an option and the space isn’t very large, this could be a good solution.
+However, there are a few downsides to this method.
 It is not the most efficient for evenly distributing air, and is not the most efficient for energy usage.
 If there is not a built-in window, a window air conditioner will leave a big hole in your wall that could look inviting to a determined thief.

 If you’re ready to get going on your garage conversion project, make sure your air conditioner needs are properly met.
 After all, an addition to your house should feel just as comfortable as every other room.
 Give the pros at Bryant Heating & Cooling Service Experts a call at 226-773-3357 or schedule an appointment online today.